enelesmai/WWC-digital-events-ruby-scraper/README.md

 ## Usage

-Clone this repo (you need ruby installed in your computer).
+You can clone or download this repo (you need ruby installed in your computer).

     git clone git@github.com:enelesmai/Ruby-Scraper.git

-Change to the app directory
+Move to the app directory

     cd Ruby-scraper

+And run the next instruction to get the gems that are needed for this project

+    bundle install

 **IMPORTANT**
 To run this application you should add execute permissions to the main file.
 [Here](https://commandercoriander.net/blog/2013/02/16/making-a-ruby-script-executable/) you can find more information.